-Sirius (2018) is a mechanistic wheat simulation model with a daily time step, whose detailed description and implementation are available elsewhere [11,12,17,33-36].
+Sirius (2018) is a mechanistic wheat simulation model with a daily time step, whose detailed description and implementation are available elsewhere [17, 33, 34, 35, 11, 12, 36].
 The model main inputs include daily weather data, a cultivar description, a soil physical description and information on crop management.
-Sirius combines several sub-models representing soil profile, plant phenology, water and nitrogen (N) uptake, photosynthesis and biomass production, and partitioning of photosynthases into shoot (i.e. leaf, stem, grain) and root.
+Sirius combines several sub-models representing soil profile, plant phenology, water and nitrogen (N) uptake, photosynthesis and biomass production, and partitioning of photosynthates into shoot (i.e. leaf, stem, grain) and root.
 The effects on photosynthesis, biomass production and grain yield of abiotic stresses, such as common heat and water stresses and nutrient limitation, are taken into account, as well as drought and heat stresses during reproductive development which reduce grain number and grain size substantially affecting final grain yield.
-Up to a user-defined depth, soil is characterized by 5-cm layers whose physical description is expressed in terms of capacities for the soil to hold water in various states and the roots to extract water.
+Up to a user-defined depth, soil is characterised by 5-cm layers whose physical description is expressed in terms of capacities for the soil to hold water in various states and the roots to extract water.

-In summary, photosynthetic biomass is accumulated on a daily basis as the product of intercepted photosynthetically active radiation (PAR) and RUE, limited by temperature and water stress and N availability.
-Phyllochron, vernalization and daylength responses determine the rate of plant phenological development, from germination to maturity, in terms of primordium and leaf production, and final mainstem leaf number.
+In summary, photosynthetic biomass is accumulated on daily basis as the product of intercepted photosynthetically active radiation (PAR) and radiation use efficiency (RUE), limited by temperature and water stress and N availability.
+Phyllochron, vernalisation and daylength responses determine the rate of plant phenological development, from germination to maturity, in terms of primordium and leaf production, and final mainstem leaf number.
 Canopy development is expressed as a sequence of leaf layers whose evolution depends on a thermal time sub-model, N limitation and abiotic stresses.
 Throughout the crop growth period, water limitation (WSI) impedes photosynthesis, which in turn restricts biomass production and increases the rate of leaf senescence, finally reducing the grain yield.

-By contrast, extreme weather events such as drought and heat stresses that occur during the reproductive phase can only perturb key stages of the inflorescence development (e.g. ovary and anthers development, premature florets abortion, irreversible abortion of male and female reproductive organs and gametophytes) and decrease significantly the primary fertile grain number.
+By contrast, extreme weather events such as drought and heat stresses that occur during the reproductive phase only can perturb key stages of the inflorescence development (e.g. ovary and anthers development, premature florets abortion, irreversible abortion of male and female reproductive organs and gametophytes) and decrease significantly the primary fertile grain number.
 In Sirius, such effects are integrated into the drought stress (DSI) and heat stress (HSI) indices that we defined earlier.
 Note that heat stress and water limitation during grain filling and endosperm development can also negatively impact the potential weight of grain.

-In Sirius, CO_2 fertilization follows from an increase in the RUE.
+In Sirius, CO_2 fertilization follows from an increase in the radiation use efficiency (RUE).
 This increase is made proportional to atmospheric CO_2 concentration with an increase of 30% in RUE for doubling the CO_2 concentration compared with the baseline of 364 ppm.
-This agrees with a meta-analysis of several field-scale experiments on the impacts of increased CO_2 concentration on crops [26,37].
-Such an increase in RUE
+This agrees with a meta-analysis of several field-scale experiments on the impacts of increased CO_2 concentration on crops [26, 37].
+Such an increase in RUE is unlikely to continue to increase linearly with CO_2 but our RCP concentrations (487, 541 ppm) fall within the range of linear increase found in the meta-analysis.
+The Sirius performance with respect to temperature and CO_2 increases under diverse climates can be found in several crop modelling validation studies of the Agricultural Model Intercomparison and Improvement Project (AgMIP) [38, 39, 40].